Wahine Forum 2018 Information

 - Dean Kaneshiro, Filmmaker & Director, Rise of the Wahine

-- Michele “Bud” Nagamine, Head Coach, UH Women’s Soccer
+- Michele “Bud” Nagamine, Head Coach, University of Hawaii at Manoa – Rainbow Wahine Soccer

-- Dave Shoji, Retired Head Coach, UH Women’s Volleyball
+- Dave Shoji, Former Head Coach, UH Women’s Volleyball

 - Moderator: Ryan K. Tsuji, President & CEO, RKT Media